docsifyjs/docsify/docs/themes.md

 # Themes

-Docsify's theme system is designed to work with two types of themes:
+Docsify's is designed to work with two types of theme resources:

-- [**Core Themes:**](#core) A complete collection of CSS rules that style all Docsify site elements (cover, navbar, sidebar, markdown, etc.).
+- [**Core Themes:**](#core) A complete collection of CSS rules that style all Docsify site elements (cover, navbar, sidebar, markdown content, etc.).
 A core theme is required to render a Docsify site.
-Core themes do not require other themes or add-ons.
+Core themes do not require by may be used with other themes or add-ons.
-- [**Theme Add-ons:**](#add-ons) A partial collection of CSS rules used to customize a core theme.
-Add-ons contain custom [theme properties](#theme-property) values and/or style declarations.
+- [**Theme Add-ons:**](#add-ons) A partial collection of CSS rules used to customize a core theme using [theme properties](#theme-property) values and/or style declarations.
 Add-ons require the use of a core theme and can often (but not always) be used with other add-ons.

-Separating the "core" styles required to render a Docsify site from the "add-on" styles typically associated with theming provides several important benefits.
-For site administrators, the ability to use the official "core" theme with multiple add-ons provides both stability and flexibility.
-For Docsify maintainers and community contributors, the separation of styles makes working on customizations faster, simpler, and easier to maintain.
+Separating the "core" styles needed to render a Docsify site from the "add-on" styles typically associated with theming provides several important benefits.
+For site administrators, the ability to use the official "core" theme with multiple official and community add-ons provides both stability and flexibility.
+For Docsify maintainers and community contributors, the separation simplifies and expedites maintenance and the delivery of new customizations with significantly less code.

-?> Official themes are available on multiple [CDNs](cdn).
-Uncompressed themes are available by omitting `.min` from the filename.

 ## Core

 The official Docsify core theme contains styles and default [theme property](#theme-properties) values needed to render a Docsify site.
-It can serve as a production-ready theme on its own or as a starting point for use with [add-ons](#add-ons) or [customization](#customization).
+It can serve as a minimalist theme on its own or as a starting point for use with [add-ons](#add-ons) or [customization](#customization).

 <!-- prettier-ignore -->
 ```html